Avijit200318/Leetcode-Clone/src/app/api/readme.md

 - `success` (boolean): Indicates whether the request was successful (`true`) or not (`false`).
 - `message` (string): Provides additional information about the result.
-- `solutions` (array): List of submission objects for the problem, each containing:
+- `submissions` (array): List of submission objects for the problem, each containing:
   - `_id` (string – MongoDB ObjectId): Submission ID
   - `problemId` (string – MongoDB ObjectId): Associated problem ID
   - `userId` (string – MongoDB ObjectId): ID of the user who submitted the code